This position is currently remote but, in future, will require working out of the Chicago office.

 - Work in or with the nonprofit sector and an understanding of the sector’s role in social change;

 - Responding to challenging media inquiries and proactively securing coverage; and,

 - Significant experience writing and speaking about social challenges and public issues in a style that respects their depth and complexity and is accessible to a well-educated general audience.

 To be Considered

-Please submit your resume and a thoughtful cover letter expressing your passion for the mission and fit for the role below.
+Please submit your resume and a thoughtful cover letter expressing your passion for the mission and fit for the role by clicking “Become a Candidate.
 Letters may be addressed to Sarah Meyer.
 Materials received on or before December 1st will be given priority.

 The John D. and Catherine T. MacArthur Foundation is an equal opportunity employer and we actively seek a diverse staff.
 We benefit as individuals, and the work is better because of our staff’s diverse backgrounds, viewpoints, and lived experiences.
 We value diversity at all levels, and we continually challenge ourselves to reflect this value in our actions.
 Diversity includes but is not limited to race, ethnicity, sexual orientation, gender identify, socio-economic status, experience, ability and disability, age, religion, geography or national origin, ideology, perspective, and more.